Crystal Thomas: Orlando Pride

 On February 23, 2021, after a short trial period during preseason, Thomas signed a one-year contract with Orlando Pride.
 She made her debut on May 1, 2021, as an 82nd-minute substitute for Sydney Leroux in a 0–0 draw with North Carolina Courage in the team's last 2021 NWSL Challenge Cup group game.
 Thomas' contract expired at the end of the season and she released to the waiver wire.

 Hibernian

 On May 4, 2022, Thomas signed with Scottish Women's Premier League team Hibernian ahead of the 2022–23 season.
+During a match against Heart of Midlothian in November 2022, she suffered a concussion.
+While preparing to return from the injury, she suffered a setback on a flight home.
+Thomas did not make another appearance that season and left Hibernian at the end of her contract in June 2023.

 International career

 Thomas has been called up to training camps for both the United States under-20 and under-23 teams.